skip to main content

 During October 2014 through 2015, Bill Frawley, Ed.D volunteered his time at Mountain Park Cemetery to clean, level and preserve grave markers and locate unmarked graves.
 During this time, Mr. Frawley and cemetery administrator James Minton created a comprehensive Excel document that lists all burials in the cemetery.
 A great deal of research was done at the Wilkes County courthouse and funeral homes to find birth/death dates were not listed on markers at the cemetery.

 Since this time, the volunteers and town staff have located about fifteen graves without markers and has decided to provide simple markers for those graves.
-A list of burials by names and location [Block.Plot.Lot] is provided below.
+A list of burials by names and location [Block.Plot.Lot] and [Last Name Alphabetic] is provided below.

 Mountain Park Military Memorial Dedication Video